How often to bath newborns

 - Fill the bath with about 5 cm of water for babies up to six months old.
 Use jugs of water to fill the bath if you’re planning to bath your baby away from the tap.

 - Take off your watch and jewellery and wash your hands.

 - Check the water temperature is 37-38°C before you put your baby in.
 If you don’t have a thermometer, use your wrist or elbow to test the temperature – it should be comfortably warm, not hot.

 - Before bathing your baby in a sink, briefly run cold water through the tap once you’ve finished filling the bath.

 - Don’t add extra water while your baby is in the bath.

-- Before undressing your baby, wipe his eyelids (from inner eye to outer eye) with cotton wool dipped in lukewarm water.
+- Before undressing your baby, wipe baby’s eyelids (from inner eye to outer eye) with cotton wool dipped in lukewarm water.
 Use a new piece of cotton wool for each eye.
-Then wash his whole face.
-Be careful not to put anything into his ears or nose.
+Then wash your baby’s whole face.
+Be careful not to put anything into your baby’s ears or nose.

-- Undress your baby, taking her nappy off last.
+- Undress your baby, taking the nappy off last.

-- Cradle your baby’s head with one arm, supporting his head and neck with the other arm.
-Gently lower him into the bath, feet first, keeping a close hold at all times.
+- Cradle your baby’s head with one arm, supporting baby’s head and neck with the other arm.
+Gently lower your baby into the bath, feet first, keeping a close hold at all times.

 - Gently wash your baby using a soft washcloth and warm water.
 Use mild baby cleanser if needed.
 Clean your baby’s neck and body first and their genitals and bottom last.
-Also clean out any bits of poo or vomit from his body creases.
+Also clean out any bits of poo or vomit from your baby’s body creases.

 Here’s how to take your newborn out of the bath, ready for drying and dressing:

-- Supporting your baby’s head and neck, lift her out of the bath then place her on her back on a clean, dry, soft towel.
+- Supporting your baby’s head and neck, lift baby out of the bath then place baby on their back on a clean, dry, soft towel.
 If possible, dry your baby on the floor so they can’t fall.
 If you’re changing your baby on a raised surface like a table, keep one hand on your baby at all times.